cyberrage-ananymus/Cyber-Defense-Shield/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)

+> ⚠️ **This is a complementary hardening + monitoring toolkit, not a replacement for a WAF, EDR, antivirus, or a dedicated IDS/IPS (Suricata, OSSEC, etc.).** Its detection is lightweight and heuristic-based - see [Limitations](#limitations) for exactly what it does and does not do before relying on it for anything critical.

 ## Overview

 Cyber-Defense-Shield is a practical, multi-layered defense tool for Linux systems.
 It combines firewall management, system hardening, and lightweight detection - DDoS/DoS mitigation, intrusion detection, basic malware/rootkit indicators, and web attack log scanning - into a single command-line tool with an optional background daemon.
 See [Limitations](#limitations) below for what it deliberately does not try to be.